 3. PTZ Cameras

 PTZ cameras are popular for their pan, tilt, and zoom functionality that allows them to survey a wide area and also zoom in on details.
 Through manual operation or automated video monitoring solutions, these cameras contain mechanical controls that allow the camera to expand its range and monitor more effectively.
+Provided security camera placement, installation, and capabilities are correct, these cameras can effectively monitor large areas.

 A PTZ camera can be controlled through a joystick or software.
 These cameras can also be programmed to automatically run patterns, turn to preset positions, and more.
 Depending on the camera and software, you can benefit from several intelligent video analytics capabilities, like auto-tracking movement, counting objects, geo-enabled analytics, and more.